 Getting ready wedding timeline

-The first thing to think about when deciding times for getting ready on your wedding day, is to start with hair and makeup.
+When it comes to getting ready, start with when hair and makeup needs to happen.
 If you’re having a makeup artist and wedding hair stylist, find out when they need to start and how long they will take.
 In my top tips tell-all wedding blog post, I suggest the bride gets her look done towards the middle of the bridal party – never last and and have this set to finish at least an hour and half before needing to leave.
 This ensures that you won’t be late to your own wedding and you’ll have a chance to let your hair and makeup settle a bit and fix any issues you notice.
 You’ll need about 30 minutes to get into your wedding dress and accessorised, plus time to take any group photographs – so that hour and half will go by quick!

 If you’re having bridal prep photographed, I usually arrive at least 2 hours before the ceremony.
 When I arrive, I quickly photograph all details (so have those all ready in one spot so I know what needs photographing), and then I can focus my attention on capturing candid moments and any group photographs requested before heading to the ceremony location.

-I then aim to leave the bride with enough time to arrive at the ceremony location at the same time as the groom.
+I then aim to arrive at the ceremony location at the same time as the groom.
 This way I can capture photographs of the groom with his friends and family, as well as the ceremony location, decor, and guests arriving.
 Alternatively, you can book one of my second photographers and they can cover the groom prep and guests arriving at the church.

 Though every wedding is unique and not all of these may be applicable to yours, here are a list of timings you should consider outlining for the morning: